-Evalyn Lee is a former CBS News producer currently living in London, England.
+Evalyn Lee is a former CBS News producer currently living in London, UK.
 Her broadcast work received an Emmy and numerous Writers Guild Awards.
 She produced television segments for 60 Minutes in New York and the BBC in London, and wrote for Dan Rather, Mike Wallace and Lesley Stahl while covering both Gulf Wars and many investigative pieces.
 She has interviewed writers including Joseph Brodsky, Seamus Heaney, Dick Francis and Margaret Atwood about their work.

 - Read her poem: Farewell Street

-- Read his poem: Steam and Grind
+- Read his poem: Vignette for Frank O’Hara

 Akachi Obijiaku is a Nigerian poet who started writing poetry in 2017.
 She emigrated to England four years ago and holds an MSc from King’s College London.
 Her works are forthcoming or appearing in Underscore Review, The Inquisitive Eater, Abstract Magazine, Meniscus Literary Journal, The Basil O’Flaherty, Rising Phoenix Review, Scarlet Leaf Review, and Sentinel Literary Quarterly.